any-docs/css/content/guides/scroll-driven_animations/timelines/index.md

 A common UI pattern involves elements that animate as the user scrolls vertically or horizontally across a page.
 These _scroll-driven animations_ occur in direct response to page scrolling or an overflowing scroll container within a page.

-The properties defined in the [CSS scroll-driven animations](/guides/Scroll-driven_animations) module expand upon [CSS animations](/guides/Animations) by enabling animating property values defined in {{cssxref("@keyframes")}} animations in response to user interaction.
+The properties defined in the [CSS scroll-driven animations](/guides/Scroll-driven_animations) module expand upon [CSS animations](/guides/Animations) by enabling animating property values defined in `@keyframes` animations in response to user interaction.

 This guide provides an overview of using CSS to create scroll-driven animation timelines and animations.